Leda Radius

 Physical Characteristics

 The Leda physical characteristics reveal a world of remarkable dimensions and properties.
 The Leda radius measures 5 km, making it 1274.2× smaller than Earth's size.
 The Leda mass of 6.00e+17 kg represents 9953333.3× smaller than Earth's mass, giving this world substantial gravitational influence.
-The Leda density of 1 g/cm³ (5.5× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.007 m/s² (1343.8× smaller than Earth's gravity) determines how objects behave on its surface.
-The low density indicates a composition dominated by lighter elements, characteristic of gas giants or icy bodies.
+With a volume of 4.19e+4 km³, Leda occupies significant space in the Solar System.
+The Leda density of 2.6 g/cm³ (2.1× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.007 m/s² (1343.8× smaller than Earth's gravity) determines how objects behave on its surface.
+The moderate density suggests a mixed composition of rocky and icy materials.

 Orbital Properties